 There's music recorded in the Himalayan kingdom of Bhutan on this New Sounds program.
 Composer/vocalist Meredith Monk has just returned from a trip to India and Bhutan where she obtained recordings of young musicians striving - via the talent show, "Bhutan Star,"- to keep the traditional sounds of Bhutanese music alive.
 The program is an "American Idol"-esque talent show which forces contestants to sing the nation's fading traditional songs.

 Wednesday, May 22, 2013

 Listen to some music by bass players on this New Sounds.
 Hear the orchestral double bass, as represented by German bass player Eberhard Weber, along with the electric bass guitar, represented by the Swedish bass guitarist Jonas Hellborg.
 There's also music by California bass player Michael Manring, whose signature instrument, the hyperbass, he helped to develop and is designed for limitless altered tunings.
-Plus, music from bassist/composer and jazzer/rocker Ben Allison (composer of NPR’s On the Media theme) and more.
+Plus, music from bassist/composer and jazzer/rocker Ben Allison (also composer of NPR’s On the Media theme) - his tune "Slap Happy" from the record "Peace Pipe," and more.